aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

     // Access the newly created Named Range from the collection Name data = worksheets.GetNames().Get(index);

-    // Set RefersTo property of the Named Range to a cell range in same worksheet data.SetRefersTo(u"=Sheet1!$A$1:$A$10");
+    // Set RefersTo property of the Named Range to a cell range in the same worksheet data.SetRefersTo(u"=Sheet1!$A$1:$A$10");

     // Add another Named Range with name "range"